ringcentral/ringcentral-web-phone/README.md

 recover the call but keep it on hold.

 Please note that `reInvite()` will generate new local SDP and do iceRestart.
-And after server replies with remote SDP, it will be set `rtcPeerConnection.setRemoteDescription(remoteSDP)` This is required because if network information changed, old SDPs won't work any more.
+And after server replies with remote SDP, it will be set:
+`rtcPeerConnection.setRemoteDescription(remoteSDP)`.
+This is required because if network information changed, old SDPs won't work any more.

 ## Events